tooth2/Vehicle-Detection-YOLOv3/README.md

 ![input image](/images/img1.png)
 ![detected output](/images/Object_classification.png)

-YOLOv3 is fast, under cpu it took 2sec and this works well even in 30frame/s live video as well.
-Even though this model is useful to identify pedestrian, car, track , motorcycle on the road, however the bouding boxes have their limits: drawing boxes vehicles on a curvy road, forest or trees' or vechicles shadow.
-It is not easy to convery the true shape of an object.
+YOLOv3 is fast, (under cpu it took 2sec in this project) and this works well even in 30frame/s live video.
+Even though this model is useful to identify pedestrians, cars, trucks, or motorcycles on the road, however the bouding boxes have their own limits: for example, drawing boxes over vehicles on a **curvy** road, over **forest** or trees' or vechicles **shadow** would be problmatic.
+It is not easy to convey the true shape of an object.
 So that bouding boxes can acheive *"partial"* scene understanding.

 ### Reference
 * [Blobs](http://caffe.berkeleyvision.org/tutorial/net_layer_blob.html)